sentinel-hub/field-delineation/README.md

 given Sentinel-2 images.
 This code has been used ot generate contours for Lithuania and the province of Castilla y Leon.

 You can find more information about this project in the blog post [Parcel Boundary Detection for CAP](https://medium.com/sentinel-hub/parcel-boundary-detection-for-cap-2a316a77d2f6).
+The [webinar](https://www.youtube.com/watch?v=czRCApJCYIo) walks through the software and how to use it.

 ## Introduction